ImranOpenFin/log-manager-cli/README.md

 - config.ini: file that contains default configuration information, including log manager url, api key, and private key file.

 ### Configuration

-Run `python log_manager_cli/openfin_log_cli.py --configure` and answer the prompts for base-url, api-key, and private-key to configure the cli.
+Run `oflog --configure` and answer the prompts for base-url, api-key, and private-key to configure the cli.
 Configuration is stored in `~/.openfin/config.ini`

 ### Usage